BeauJoh/thesis/source/11-chapter-3-ode.md

 We selected the \texttt{crc} and \texttt{kmeans} benchmarks for the detailed analysis to show how the amount of work increases over each of the four problem sizes, since the former experiences exceptionally good performance on the KNL MIC, while the latter typifies the benchmarks suitable to GPU architectures as problem size increases.

-The KNL system appears to perform well on the \texttt{crc} benchmark and the effect of problem size on this application is presented as Figure \ref{fig:time-crc}.
-Examining the good performance of the KNL system only we present execution time measurements for the Cyclic Redundancy Check \texttt{crc} benchmark which represents the Combinational Logic dwarf, and is probably due to the low floating-point intensity of the crc computation[@joshi2016thesis].
+The \texttt{crc} benchmark is a standout in benchmarks for the MIC; it the only benchmark where the MIC is competitive with the other accelerators, probably due to the low floating-point intensity of the crc computation[@joshi2016thesis].
+The effect of problem size on this application is presented as Figure \ref{fig:time-crc}.
-The \texttt{crc} benchmark is a standout in benchmarks for the MIC; It is one of the only applications where the MIC is competitive with the performance on the whole mix of accelerators.
-Starting with the tiny size, it experiences comparable performance to all of the older GPUs, for the small size it offers similar performance to the latest Nvidia GPUs, and for the medium and large problem sizes it is almost the best performing device rivalling the CPU accelerators.
+Starting with the tiny size, it experiences comparable performance to all of the older GPUs, for the small size it offers similar performance to the latest Nvidia GPUs, and for the medium and large problem sizes its performance rivals the CPU accelerators.
-This is due to the larger problem sizes nearing enough work to saturate and fully utilize the 512-bit wide SIMD units over the 256-threads on the MIC.
+This is due to the larger problem sizes generating enough work to fully utilize the 512-bit wide SIMD units over the 256-threads on the MIC.

-We have omitted the KNL MIC platform from the \texttt{kmeans} results in Figure \ref{fig:time-kmeans} because they are typically an order of magnitude worse than the other devices in an attempt to preserve the details between the runtimes of the other accelerators.
+We have omitted the KNL MIC platform from the \texttt{kmeans} results in Figure \ref{fig:time-kmeans} because they are typically an order of magnitude worse than the other devices.
-They are also presented unaltered with the MIC device in Appendix \ref{appendix:time-results}.
+The full results with the MIC device are presented in Appendix \ref{appendix:time-results}.
-The devices can be considered grouped in this analysis, CPU devices (1-3) presented as purple comprise a group, the high-performance GPUs designed for scientific workloads form an accelerator device group (devices 7-9) and are presented in green, the modern Nvidia GPUs in blue to the left of green HPC GPUs are another group of devices (4-6), and the last group consists of the older AMD GPUs (devices 10-14) and are blue to the right of the green results.
+The devices are grouped in this analysis: CPU devices (1-3) are presented in purple; the high-performance GPUs designed for scientific workloads (devices 7-9) are presented in green; the modern Nvidia GPUs are in blue to the left of  HPC GPUs (devices 4-6); and the last group consists of the older AMD GPUs (devices 10-14) and are also in  blue to the right of the green results.
+Both groups of Nvidia GPUs and AMD GPUs are both presenting in blue since they are both consumer GPUs.
 As problem size increases, the order of devices in a group rarely changes and only the magnitude of differences increase between groups.
 The CPU accelerator group performs worse as the problem size increases, this is because performance is tightly bound to the level of the cache hierarchy used.
 The modern Nvidia GPU was the 2nd fastest set of devices in the tiny problem size, and this performance improved under the demand of larger workloads and culminates in being 2-5$\times$ faster than the CPU devices.